ArianeBeaudin/arianebeaudin.github.io/now.md

 title: now
 ---

-I am an independant student at the Université du Québec à Montréal.
+I am studying in cultural action at the Université du Québec à Montréal.

 Creatively, I am working on a zine about witchcraft and social changes.